 Visiting Birmingham and looking for somewhere to linger over a lazy brunch?
-Here are some of the best places for brunch or breakfast in Birmingham
+Here are some of the best places for brunch in Birmingham.

 I love a long, leisurely brunch at the weekend.
 It makes such a fabulous contrast to the hectic weekday mornings.

-So if you’re spending a weekend in Birmingham, here are nine of the best places for brunch in Birmingham.
+So if you’re spending a weekend in Birmingham, here are nine suggestions for the best brunch in Birmingham.

 I would highly advise that anyone visiting Birmingham should visit Damascena for a relaxed breakfast/brunch.
-It’s located within a 15 minutes walk of the Bullring and brings a Middle Eastern feast to Birmingham City Centre.
+It’s located within a 15 minutes walk of the Bullring, opposite St Phillip’s Cathedral and brings a Middle Eastern feast to Birmingham City Centre.

 They have a number of options that suit a variety of appetites and have options that would suit anyone from a meat-eater to someone with dietary requirements.
 I love their vegan options, especially the Hot Breakfast Meze and Mixed Meze.
 Plus their hot drinks are tasty too, I like their mint tea.